Well, I finally got a chance to check it out, and I gotta say… The LINQ High Roller is pretty cool.

 • • • • •

 O’Shea’s rocks.
-They have a great selection of cold beers for $3 each 24/7/365—kind of hard to beat that on the Strip.
-Tell Kat we said “hey.”
+They have a great selection of cold beers for $3 each 24/7/365—hard to beat that on the Strip.
+Tell Kat we said, “hey.”

 Another great spot is TILTED KILT.
 They boast themselves as the “Best Looking Sports Pub You’ve Ever Seen.”
 They could be right.
 I completely forgot there was a game on.
 They have great apps and a nice beer selection.